 There are some other great options available.
 Check out our article on the best electronic drum pads for more information.
 Be sure to pick one that offers the ability for you to use your own samples.

 3. Laptop (with DAW software and an audio interface)

 Using a laptop is a fantastic option and it gives you the most amount of flexibility.
 Though you may need to make sure you set it up properly to prevent crashes or audio drop-outs.

 Laptop: First off you need a laptop for playback.
 Mac is a good option.
 Windows is also a good option if you make sure to configure it properly.

-DAW of your choice: Ableton Live is a great option for playing backing tracks (among many other things).
+DAW of your choice: Ableton Live is a fantastic option for playing backing tracks (among many other things).
 Other software options include LiveTraker and Digital Performer to set up your tracks for the show.
 Reaper is also great for multi-track playback.

 Audio Interface: You need to connect an Audio Interface with the laptop to get professional sound quality from it.
 You can connect in ¼” instrument cables or XLR cables to the interface to connect it an amplifier or PA system.
 I highly recommend the Focusrite Scarlett 2i4 audio interface – it’s very reliable on stage and comes at a decent price.

 Other Reasons to Use Backing Tracks

 The backing tracks are pre-recorded parts of music and vocals that are played in the background to augment and enhance the live performance.
 Backing tracks have a ubiquitous presence in live performance and essentially streamline the performance.